 III.
-Conclusion
+Conclusions

-The proposed project will not contribute to the facility's risk.
+The Acute Index is below 1.0; and there is no Chronic Index or Cancer Risk associated with any of the HAPs under review.
 In accordance with the District's Risk Management Policy, the project is approved without Toxic Best Available Control Technology (T-BACT).